Skip to main content

 Download Statement (PDF)

-To this end, in accordance with the anti-discrimination statutes, and EEOC guidance, NCD promotes an environment free of discrimination and any form of harassment, where all employees may work without fear of reprisal; where all employees and applicants with qualified disabilities and targeted disabilities receive reasonable accommodations, so they can be successful at their work; and where all employees are recognized for their individual performance and contributions to NCD.
+In accordance with the anti-discrimination statutes, and EEOC guidance, NCD promotes an environment free of discrimination and any form of harassment, where employees may work without fear of reprisal, and where all employees and applicants with qualified disabilities and targeted disabilities receive reasonable accommodations, so they can be successful at their work and where all employees are recognized for their individual performance and contributions to NCD.

 Additionally, NCD remains equally committed to the full and meaningful implementation of EEO policies for all NCD employees and applicants consistent with applicable federal civil rights laws.
 Keeping this commitment will ensure NCD prevents, stops, and remedies all forms of discrimination or harassment that may occur within NCD.
 Examples of prohibited conduct include: making abusive, derisive, profane, or harassing statements; using epithets or slurs; engaging in stereotyping or intimidating acts; making or sharing racially derisive social media posts; and circulating or posting of written or graphic materials that show hostility toward individuals regardless of their protected status.

 Managers and supervisors are expected to respond appropriately to allegations of discrimination or harassment and are required to uphold governing laws, regulations, and this policy.
 They must ensure that workplace discrimination or harassment is not tolerated and is corrected before it becomes severe or pervasive.
-Therefore, managers and supervisors will complete periodic required training to ensure they clearly understand their roles and responsibilities in addressing and eliminating all forms of discrimination or harassment.
+Managers and supervisors complete periodic required EEO training to ensure they understand their roles and responsibilities in addressing and eliminating all forms of discrimination or harassment.

-All employees and applicants must be able to exercise their right to elect the EEO process, to oppose discriminatory practices, and to engage in whistleblowing or exercise any other right provided by law, without fear of retaliation.
+All employees and applicants are able to exercise their right to elect the EEO process, to oppose discriminatory practices, and to engage in whistleblowing or exercise any other right provided by law without fear of retaliation.
 EEO claims should be initiated by contacting the agency’s EEO counselor/official (NCD’s HR Servicing provider and EEO assistance is at GSA CABS gsacabs@gsa.gov) within 45 days of the alleged harassment or discrimination.
-An employee is not required to wait until NCD’s internal investigation is completed to file a complaint with EEOC.
 Additionally, employees may report allegations of reprisal for whistleblowing to the Office of Special Counsel at https://osc.gov/ or 1-800-872-9855.

 //Signed//